yosbelm/yosbelm/README.md

-## Hi, my name is Yosbel, I am a self-taught programmer with a passion for technology, mathematics and problem-solving.
-I have developed my skills through personal projects and online courses, and I am always looking for new challenges to learn and grow.
+## Hi, my name is Yosbel!
+I'm a self-taught programmer with a passion for technology, mathematics, and problem-solving.
+I've honed my programming skills through personal projects and online courses, and I'm always eager for new challenges to fuel my learning and growth.

+#In addition to programming, I'm a native Spanish speaker with expertise in translating English to Spanish for video games, software, and applications.
+This blend of technical and linguistic skills allows me to effectively bridge the communication gap in the tech industry.

+#I'm always looking for opportunities to combine my programming skills with my translation expertise!
 <br>

 ## Skills: